The Tahitian Affair

-When the wine arrived Richard drank his first glass down like water, even though there was a pitcher of water on the table.
+When the wine arrived Richard drank his first glass down like water.
 The french baguette with rich creamy butter sent Tanya to the stars, and when the soup arrived it was a mix of soft white fish, clams, and mussels in a rich wine broth.

 The woman in the pink apron served them.
 Is she Philippe’s mother?

 Philippe came out at the end of their meal and raised his brows.